 The boss of the process, confronting, honest, perseverance, positive, constructive, humor, perspective.Director HR international construction company

-Nice contact, holds a mirror during the process.
-Take into account the information received from both parties.
-Patient and compassionate at the moments that demand it.Director of Operations Engineering Office
+Nice contact, held a mirror up to both parties during the process.
+Takes information received from both parties into account.
+Neutral, patient and compassionate at the moments that demand it.Director of Operations Engineering Office

 The mediator was very capable and could faultlessly ask questions at the critical moments.
 She played an essential role in breaking through the impasse.Manager Marketing and Communication of a public service provider

 The mediator made a good assessment of the situation, which was different from what was obvious.
 She was encouraging, helped me to stay with myself and not just to defend myself and leave me in a negative role force.Owner Hospitality Branche

 Resolute lady who knows what she is talking about and can listen well between the lines.Service provider in the funeral industry